AnujaK/chrome-twitter-oauth/README.md

 chrome-twitter-oauth
 ==========

-**chrome-twitter-oauth** demonstrates **OAuth2** flow supported by Twitter inside a Chrome application.
+**chrome-twitter-oauth** demonstrates how to call Twitter APIs inside a Chrome application using **OAuth2**.
 Twitter OAuth2 supports Application-only authentication.
 This means authenticated requests are made on behalf of the application as opposed to on behalf of a specific user.

 Here is how we have implemented the auth flow: